 Tuition for the Solstice Low-Residency Master of Fine Arts in Creative Writing program of Pine Manor College is $6,250 per semester.
 This includes all workshops, classes, seminars, panel discussions, one-on-one sessions with faculty mentors, and readings during the 10-day residency (which launches the semester), and independent study with the student’s faculty mentor throughout the semester.

-The tuition fee for the fifth, graduating residency—the culmination of the MFA program—is $675*, which includes the graduation ceremony. *in fall 2016 this fee will be $750.
+The tuition fee for the fifth, graduating residency—the culmination of the MFA program—is $750, which includes the graduation ceremony.* (*Fee increases to $850 in January 2018.)
 Please see our Program Overview for more information about graduation requirements.

 The residency is an integral part of each semester, and takes place on the Pine Manor Campus.
 Students may choose to live on campus during the residency.
 Double rooms are available for $55 per night, and single rooms (which are limited, and assigned in order of seniority) cost $65.00 per night.

 Any student may opt to purchase the three-meals-a-day plan for $215.
 This includes dinner on the first residency night and brunch on the last day.
 All meals are served at the college’s centrally located cafeteria.
 Students also have the option of paying cash at the door for individual meals.
 A $95 hospitality fee is charged per semester for all students; this fee covers an opening-night reception, daily coffee & tea service, a faculty-student event, entrance to the post-graduation reception, and a wrap-up breakfast.